 “The two professions are a bit like twins.
 They are very similar from the outside but have subtle differences when you get to know them.
 Most of the differences between the two professions are related to our history.
 The treatment experience depends more on the individual Chiropractor or Osteopath you see.
 It is important to find someone you like and trust.”

 Michael works in Peacehaven and you can find out more about him here Meridian Osteopathic Clinic.

 “What osteopathy is

 To an osteopath, for your body to work well, its structure must also work well.
-So osteopaths work to restore your body to a state of balance, where possible without the use of drugs or surgery.
-Osteopaths use touch, physical manipulation, stretching and massage to increase the mobility of joints, to relieve muscle tension, to enhance the blood and nerve supply to tissues, and to help your body's own healing mechanisms.
-They may also provide advice on posture and exercise to aid recovery, promote health and prevent symptoms recurring."
+Osteopaths work to restore your body to a state of balanced, and where possible without the use of drugs or surgery.
+Osteopaths use touch, physical manipulation, stretching and massage to increase the mobility of joints.
+They work to relieve muscle tension, enhance the blood and nerve supply to tissues, and to help your body’s own healing mechanisms.
+They may also provide advice on posture and exercise to aid recovery, promote health and prevent symptoms recurring.”